 - Directions: From Divide take Colorado Highway 67 South 3.8 miles to the state park.

 This primitive campground is popular in the summer months despite a challenging, often rutted dirt road leading to it.
-It provides a good base came for ascending nearby Pikes Peak and has close access to Mueller State Park.
+It’s connected at the end by a steep, rocky road, not suitable for larger vehicles.
+The Crags provides a good base camp for ascending nearby Pikes Peak and has close access to Mueller State Park.
+A popular site for hikers, it is the trailhead for Crags Trail #664 and the Devil’s Playground Trail, both of these trails are heavily trafficked during the peak season.
+Campers are reminded this is a pack-in, pack-out area.

 - Closest town: Divide (7mi)